-As much as I would love to hit the 100 score for all sites, it can’t unfortunately be guaranteed.
+As much as I would love to hit the 100 scores for all sites, it can’t, unfortunately, be guaranteed.

-To get the site at least to the green side of the score is the ultimate goal.
+The ultimate goal is to get the site at least to the green side of the score.

 Hitting the perfect score is a possibility under certain conditions.

 Google PageSpeed Insight idealizes how performance should be.

 Planning for performance will bring you closer to the perfect score, as any component picked will be performance-friendly.

 It has to deal with patching whatever performance flaws and bottlenecks exist on a site.
 And sometimes, the faulty component can’t be fixed or even improved.

 The primary cause is how themes, plugins, and web services focus more on functionality than performance.
 That decision comes with terrible implementation and practices that will make it hard or impossible to fix.

 – Extensive use of complex layouts and CSS properties by themes and page builders, especially when used above the fold.
 That can’t be improved unless the page builder is changed.

 In both examples, parsing, calculating the layout, or executing the script by the browser will be demanding, and unfortunately, it can’t be controlled once the process starts.